-How social networks can damage your online reputation, and what you can do about it
+How social networks can damage your online reputation

 On social networking sites such as Facebook and Twitter, customers can write reviews, tag businesses in photos, and share news stories and opinions with their friends, all of which build or break a company’s online reputation.